SICKAG/collage/src/lib/README.md

 The `expose` function is the only function which is exported directly to be used in the micro-frontends.

-The other functions are for setting up a collage context and performing the handshake between Fragment and Arrangement.
+The other functions are for setting up a collage context and performing the handshake between fragment and arrangement.

 ## logging
 Module for internal logging